 What does grassroots marketing even mean?
 Instead of putting a marketing campaign in place that will reach the most substantial amount of people possible, grassroots marketing relies on specialized targeting to reach a highly niched group of individuals that are usually connected by demographic and location.
-As veterinarians, it is more beneficial to reach the people within your neighborhood and community rather than a larger group that live far away from your brick and mortar business so grassroots marketing could mean a significant development in your acquisition strategy.
+As veterinarians, it is more beneficial to reach the people within your neighborhood and community than a larger group that lives far away from your brick and mortar business.
+Grassroots marketing could mean a significant development in your acquisition strategy.

 Sometimes the most powerful way to get the word out about your business is to go back to the basics.
-Since most vets are local business’ with strong ties to their local community growing your business does not necessarily mean reaching an audience that is worldwide.
-Forget SEO optimization, website bounce rate, CTR, and engagement for a minute and let’s think about the grassroots strategies you can use to get more involved with your community and grow your veterinary business.
+Since most vets are local businesses with strong ties to their local community, growing your business does not necessarily mean reaching an audience that is worldwide.
+Forget SEO optimization, website bounce rate, CTR, and engagement for a minute, and let’s think about the grassroots strategies you can use to get more involved with your community and grow your veterinary business.

-Dog Walking Events: Just like charity walks for essential organizations that help treat and prevent diseases in people, the same could be done for animals!
+Dog Walking Events: Like charity walks for essential organizations that help treat and prevent diseases in people, the same could be done for animals!
 Hosting a dog walk for charity could help fundraise for your favorite shelter or rescue group while also increasing your exposure in the community.

-Pet Stores: While it’s essential to have a relationship with your local shelters in the community, it’s just as beneficial to have those same relationships with your local pet stores.
+Pet Stores: While it’s essential to have a relationship with your local shelters in the community, it’s beneficial to have those same relationships with your local pet stores.
 When a new pet owner goes into the community pet store and asks for a recommendation on where they should bring their new pet, you want them to recommend you!
-You could even put together an affiliate program where you give your clients a discount code to buy food or treats at the pet store, and the pet store offers their customers a discount to see you for their veterinarian needs.
-It’s a win-win!
+You could even put together an affiliate program where you give your clients a discount code to buy food or treats at the pet store, and the pet store offers its customers a discount to see you for their veterinarian needs.

 Have you done any of these events?
 We want to hear all about it!
 Share your successes in the comments!